inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ### Use Cases

-The following use cases will be marked with an emoji at the beginning of the sentence to clarify the support for it in the first iteration of the custom fields.
-Namely, if it is available in InvenioRDM v10.
-More information can be found in the [limitations section](#First-iteration-limitations).
+The following use cases will be marked with an emoji at the beginning of the sentence to clarify if it is supported or not.
+If it is not, or not completely, it might be coming in future releases.
+Check the [future work](#future-work) section.

 - :white_check_mark: It is available in InvenioRDM v10
 - :x: It is **not** available in InvenioRDM v10
 - :grey_question: It is available in InvenioRDM v10, but with some limitations.
-See more in the [limitations section](#First-iteration-limitations).

 **As an instance administrator...**